Rhubarb Sauce – only two ingredients!

 Recipe Overview

-Why you’ll love it: Such an easy recipe, and a nice change from applesauce.
+Why you’ll love it: This is such an easy recipe, and rhubarb sauce is a nice change from applesauce.
+Serve it as a simple dessert, or as a topping for pancakes, waffles, or yogurt.

 How long it takes: 20 minutes